A personal wealth plan is the foundation for building wealth but many people delay in making one.

 - Enjoying a delicious healthy meal

 While I loved our global adventures before we had kids, I really enjoy the above things now about as much as anything.
-And they all are free or cost little.
+Notice that they are all free or cost little.
+(Ok, seeing Paul McCartney with my sons was a splurge.)

 Don’t get me wrong.
 I like nice things.
-I live in a large pretty home 20 minutes from downtown Austin on over an acre of land.
+I live in a large pretty home on over an acre of land just 20 minutes from downtown Austin.

-I have just noticed through this same process I am writing about here that the things I love doing don’t cost much.
+I have just noticed through this same process I am writing about here, however, that the things I love doing don’t cost much.

-If I were on a yacht, I would find the best place to curl up and read and enjoy that as much as anything.
+The somewhat embarrassing truth is that if I were on a yacht, I would find the best place to curl up and read while enjoying that as much as anything.

 What do you enjoy?